 Next start date:

 Bournemouth University, Talbot Campus

-3 years (with no required placement) or 4 years (including a 30-week placement), full-time
+3 years (or 4 years with a 30 week placement), full-time

 One creative subject such as: Fine Art, Photography, Media Design or Product Design or one technical subject such as: Maths, Computing or Physics